munificent/craftinginterpreters/book/inheritance.md

 to the original one.
 If the subclass method tries to call it by name, it will just recursively hit its own override.
 We need a way to say "Call this method, but look for it directly on my superclass and ignore my override".
-Java uses `super` for this, and we'll use that same syntax in Lox:
+Java uses `super` for this, and we'll use that same syntax in Lox.
+Here is an example:

 ```lox
 class Doughnut {